AndySAnker/Exp2SimGAN/interpretable-ml-neutron-spectroscopy/README.md

 There are different `conda` environments associated with the different codes:

-* To run the uncertainty quntification netowrks you will need to load the `pytorch` environment in `environment-torch.yml`
+* To run the uncertainty quntification (DUQ classifier) networks you will need to load the `pytorch` environment in `environment-torch.yml`

 ## Using Docker